-- 1. Where do your city's NA groups meetand where do they not meet? - If there are any blank spaces in the city's recovery map, the metro may want to consider developing outreach services to help new groups start up in those locales. - 2.
-What are the districts in your city like-geography, population density, political inclination, economic stability, ethnicity, and religious orientation? - 2.
+- 1. If there are any blank spaces in the city's recovery map, the metro may want to consider developing outreach services to help new groups start up in those locales. - 2.
 To make PI and H&I efforts effective, we must understand our communities and the people who live in them and act accordingly.
-An approach that works well in one neighborhood may fail dismally in another. - 3.
-What kinds of government, religious, media, and civic institutions exist in your city?
+An approach that works well in one neighborhood may fail dismally in another.

+- 3. What kinds of government, religious, media, and civic institutions exist in your city?
 What do they do?
 Where are these institutions headquartered?
-How are they organized?
+How are thev organized?
 What geographic territories do they serve?
-Institutions to consider include jails, courts, social and psychiatric services, houses of worship, newspapers, magazines, radio and TV stations, cable television outlets, schools, service organizations, and medical and treatment facilities. - 3.
+Institutions to consider include jails, courts, social and psychiatric services, houses of worship, newspapers, magazines, radio and TV stations. cable television outlets, schools, service organizations. and medical treatment facilities. - 3.
 Many of our contacts with addicts and the community-at-large come through our interactions with city institutions.
 To map effective PI and H&I strategies, we must thoroughly understand the institutional fabric of our communities.